pts/dosmc/README.txt

 output isn't, because there is a timestamp in .obj files created by wcc (.c source) and WASM (.wasm and maybe .asm source).

+dosmc has a optimizing linker: if it encouters an .obj file which doesn't define any symbols which are currently undefined, then it skips the entire .obj file.
+If there are undefined symbols in the end, then it retries the skipped .obj files, until all symbols become defined.

 Notes about maximum memory usage of DOS programs:

 * 16-bit DOS programs can address up to 1 MiB memory (in real mode, using